 Assuming CWD is not present and willing recipients are available, subsequent roundups for initial reduction by translocation would be conducted.
-These would be completed as soon as possible after the final test results are received, but no more than 3 years after receiving the results.
+These would be completed as soon as possible after the final test results are received, but no more than 2 years after receiving the results.
 Elk would only be translocated to willing recipients, which could include tribes, non-profit groups, or other agencies (state and federal).
 Parties interested in receiving live elk from the park would be responsible for their transport; ensuring the transport occurs in a humane manner; and ensuring compliance with all state and federal laws.
-An MOU that specifies the conditions of the transfer would be developed between the NPS and the recipient, and would require close coordination with state veterinarians and agricultural boards to ensure all requirements are met.
-The NPS would ensure that the terms of any such agreement are met and would be no immediate commercial gain; and that sufficient land would be available to support the translocated herd.
+A memorandum of understanding that specifies the conditions of the transfer would be developed between the NPS and the recipient, and would require close coordination with state veterinarians and agricultural boards to ensure all requirements are met.
+The NPS would ensure that the terms of any such agreement are met and would require assurances that subsequent releases of elk would be conducted humanely; that there would be no immediate commercial gain; and that sufficient land would be available to support the translocated herd.
 The maintenance phase of this alternative would rely on the same translocation methods as the reduction phase.
-However, translocations of elk for population maintenance more than 3 years after the initial CWD testing would require additional testing.
+However, translocations of elk for population maintenance more than 2 years after the initial CWD testing would require additional testing.